-If you are not familiar with Sam Allberry, he is a pastor in England, and a speaker and writer with Ravi Zacharias International Ministries.
+If you are not familiar with Sam Allberry, he is a pastor from England as well as a speaker and writer.
 You can also find him on Twitter, The Gospel Coalition blog, Desiring God, and at the organization he co-leads, Living Out, a UK nonprofit that provides resources for the church to think carefully and Biblically about issues of sexual identity.
 For the members of my audience who are ready to quit reading, hold on a minute.
 I heard Mr. Allberry speak first at a conference of the Association of Certified Biblical Counselors.
 Yes, ACBC.
 So, please, keep reading.

 First let me say, this is the book about singleness that I have been waiting for someone to write.
 It is relatable, clear, compassionate, and best of all, Biblical.
 And the cover doesn’t have a stiletto or a daisy anywhere on it.
 Thank YOU, THANK You, THANK YOU, Sam Allberry!